pynaviz.base_plot#

 group_by(metadata_name, **kwargs)[source]#

-Group the plotted time series lines vertically by a metadata field.
+Group channels vertically by a metadata field.

 Parameters: